aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/delete-named-ranges/_index.md

             // Get all the worksheets in the book. const worksheets = workbook.worksheets;

-            // Deleted a named range by text. worksheets.names.remove("NamedRange");
+            // Delete a named range by text. worksheets.names.remove("NamedRange");

-            // Deleted a defined name by index.
+            // Delete a defined name by index.
 Ensure to check the count before removal. if (worksheets.names.count > 0) {
                 worksheets.names.removeAt(0);
             }